William-King977/Treasure-Hunter/README.md

 # About
 A simple retro style game made using JavaFX.
-The name will change because I'm not good with naming stuff.
+You are an ambitious treasure hunter who has discovered a castle that's loaded with treasure!
+Can you get past the guards and steal the treasure all for yourself?
+Let's find out!

 # Notes About The Implementation
 - Everything is coded in Eclipse IDE.